SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 * Now pick up the story, a month later, and remember to appropriately utilize the prior change
 * Wait another month afterward to do any cleanup

-## Pitfall #8: Flipping blue/green switches at the server level
+## Pitfall #8: Flipping blue/green switches at the server level instead of a load balancer

 Organizations sometimes try to identify "blue" and "green" servers at the server level -- that is to say, you attach certain servers to always having an identity of "blue" or "green", rather than configuring a load balancer to point to those pools of servers.